mendel5/alternative-front-ends/README.md

   - Note: The source code of Youtube Vanced is not available under a free/open-source license.
   - For an explanation about the origin of Youtube Vanced see here: https://old.reddit.com/r/Vanced/comments/o3xm9m/if_youtube_vanced_isnt_open_source_and_doesnt/h2ec7wf/
   - Vanced was forced to shut down by Google due to legal reasons.
 The project https://github.com/ReVancedTeam tries to continue its legacy

+## Call to Action
+- Do you know any other **free/open-source** projects that are not included in the overview yet? (front ends, alternatives to websites, apps, etc.)
+- Just create an issue [here](https://github.com/mendel5/alternative-front-ends/issues) and let me know.
+I'm always looking for new free/open-source projects to add.

 ## About this repository